 Diabetes Prevention Program

 The Diabetes Prevention Program provides education, encouragement, and the tools necessary to help individuals reach their health goals through lifestyle modifications.
-Participants meet virtually via a distance learning setting to discuss the CDC approved curriculum, which includes basic information on nutrition, ways to increase physical activity, stress management techniques, and ideas to stay motivated.
+Participants meet virtually via a distance learning setting to discuss the CDC-approved curriculum, which includes basic information on nutrition, ways to increase physical activity, stress management techniques, and ideas to stay motivated.

-Participants are required to attend 22 of the 26 hour-long classes that are held once a week for the first three months, biweekly for month four, and monthly for months five through twelve.
+Participants are required to attend 22 of the 26-hour-long classes that are held once a week for the first three months, biweekly for month four, and monthly for months five through twelve.

-For more inspiration watch the UCLA Housing and Hospitality video created by UCLA Housing and Hospitality Marketing and Communications Team.
+For more inspiration watch the UCLA Housing and Hospitality video created by the UCLA Housing and Hospitality Marketing and Communications Team.

 Eligibility to Participate